pschmitt/termux.sh/README.md

 Run `install.sh --full` on your termux host.
 If you don't want or need the symlinks just run the `ansible-install.sh` script.

+## Install ansible from pip

+To install the latest ansible version you can use the following:
+`ansible-install --pip`.
+The same flag applies for the install script: `ìnstall.sh --full --pip`.